ouspg/SOP-Robot/docs/BRINGUP.md

 /joint_states
 ```

-For example, if the joint `head_pan_joint` was configured correctly, it should move to position `0.5` when publishing the following action:
+For example, if the joint `head_pan_joint` was configured correctly, it should move to position `0.5` when publishing the following action (other joints will also move to 0 positions if not already):

 ```console
 ros2 action send_goal /head_controller/follow_joint_trajectory control_msgs/action/FollowJointTrajectory "{